battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

             - Timeliness: Are records available in a timely fashion.
         - COnsider nuance
             - avoid misclassifying data
-    - data modeling and design: process for convering data into a usable frorm
+    - data modeling and design: process for converting data into a usable form
     - data lineage: describes the recording of an audit trail of data through its lifecycle, tracking systems and upstream data it depends on
     - storage and ops
     - data integration and interoperability: process of integrating data across tools and process